dmavani25/dhyey/ML_README.md

 #### ML Model for Scoring

 - **Training a Custom Model**: Train a supervised ML model to predict document relevance based on the features extracted above.
 This could involve:
   - A dataset of documents with manually labeled relevance scores for various terms.
+And, by the way, the manual labels can be much more easily generated nowadays with low human effort through guided prompt engineering coupled with the use of powerful LLMs (like ChatGPT 4.0 with extensions).
   - Feature vectors composed of TF-IDF scores, semantic embeddings, and HTML tag weights.
   - A regression or classification model (e.g., Random Forest, Gradient Boosting, or a simple neural network) that learns to predict the relevance of a document to specific terms based on these features.